The Pandora's Box Problem with Sequential Inspections: Characterizations of Optimal Policies

 In the difficult case $\sigma^P > \sigma^F$, we denote by $n_C, n_G, n_B$ the number of closed, good and bad boxes, respectively, in the current state.
 Our main result in this section shows that there exists a threshold $N_C$ on the number of closed boxes so that when $n_C > N_C$, an optimal policy exclusively P-opens closed boxes until stopping or reaching a state in which $n_C \leq N_C$, at which point it exclusively F-opens closed boxes.
 We note that the threshold $N_C$ is fixed and independent of the state.
 Moreover, an optimal policy immediately F-opens good-type boxes upon discovery, while postponing bad-type boxes until all closed boxes have been at least partially opened.
 There are exactly $N$ such policies---corresponding to each value of $N_C$---that can be easily enumerated and evaluated for the purpose of optimization.

-This above policy structure captures the case $\sigma^P \leq \sigma^F$, using the convention $N_c=\infty$.
+The structure of the policy above captures the case $\sigma^P \leq \sigma^F$, using the convention $N_c=\infty$.
 We also observe that the special case where $\sigma^F < \sigma^P$ and $\sigma^{F/P} \leq 0$ is subsumed by Theorem~\ref{thm:just_weak_closed} (see Observation~\ref{obs:thresholds_order}), in which case $N_c=0$.
 Therefore, to ease our analysis, we make \textbf{without loss of generality} the following simplifying assumption: \begin{assumption} The boxes of PSI-B2I satisfy: $0<\sigma^{F/P}<\sigma^F < \sigma^P.$ \end{assumption}

 \begin{theorem} For a PSI-B2I instance satisfying Assumption~\ref{assumption:b2i}, there exists an optimal policy $\pi$ that satisfies the following properties: \begin{enumerate}

 \item Policy $\pi$ assigns the highest priority to F-opening good-type boxes.